lunarzzz/CXF-handson/README.md

 # User Guide
-* step 1 : database prepare
+* step 1 : database prepare.

-import the student.sql to your mysql database. change the PASSWORD and NAME of MySQL in application.yml.
+import the student.sql to your mysql database.

+change the PASSWORD and NAME of MySQL in application.yml.
 * step 2 : run server